abdelkimo/or-tools/doc_sources/MANUAL/source/manual/vrp/partial_routes.rst

     ..  index:: empty route, graph; empty route

     *empty routes*:
-      An *empty route* is a pair of starting and ending depots that are assigned to the same vehicle.
+      An *empty route* is a pair of starting and ending depots that are assigned to the **same** vehicle.

     ..  index:: partial route, graph; partial route

     *partial routes*:
       A *partial route* is a simple path that is traversed by **only one** vehicle.
 If the starting and ending depots are not the same, a route can be considered as a partial route.
-The idea is to name "parts" of contiguous edges/arcs that could be extended to form a route.
+The idea is to name "parts" of contiguous edges/arcs that could be extended - in both directions - to form a route.

     ..  [#path_def_precision] We don't distinguish between paths with only edges (*paths*), only arcs (*directed* paths) or containing edges and arcs (*mixed* paths).
 In the same vein, we don't distinguish between cycles with only edges (*cycles*), only arcs (*circuits*) or containing edges and arcs (*mixed cycles*).

-*Locks* and how to apply them
+*Locks*
 ------------------------------------

 ..  only:: draft

+    You can find the source code in the file :file:`vrp_locks.cc`.

     A *lock* is simply an ``std::vector<RoutingModel::NodeIndex>`` that represent a partial route.
-    Locks can be fixed or applied during the search.
-Basically, this means that given a lock ``p`` corresponding to a vehicle ``v``
-    (again with the same abuse of notation):
+    Locks can be fixed (or applied) during the search.
+Basically, this means that given a lock ``p`` corresponding to a vehicle ``v`` (again with the same abuse of notation):

       ``NextVar(p[i]) == p[i+1]`` for all ``i`` and ``i+1`` in ``p``